sasanksrinivas/Assignment2-Nadendla/README.md

 ***
 ### Quotes
->“Cowards die many times before their deaths; The valiant never taste of death but once.”
+>“Cowards die many times before their deaths; The valiant never taste of death but once.”</br>
-  -*Julius Caesar
+  -*Julius Caesar*
 >"Good night, good night!
-Parting is such sweet sorrow, That I shall say good night till it be morrow.”
+Parting is such sweet sorrow, That I shall say good night till it be morrow.”</br>
--*Romeo and Juliet
+-*Romeo and Juliet*